evertheylen/SmartHome/dev/README.md

   - `send(dct)`: Sends the JSON representation of dct to all connected clients.
   - `shell()`: Runs a python shell with access to all of the above.
 Control+D or Control+C will stop the shell.

 The script runs the server and the scenario in separate threads and makes sure the server doesn't block although the scenario does.
+All websocket connections share the same scenario, so disconnecting and reconnecting is not a problem.
+When connecting from multiple clients this may give unexpected behaviour though, so it is preferred to use this script with only one websocket client.

 Options of the script: